Quansight/Quansight-website/apps/labs/posts/lib_sf_error_state.md

 ## Introduction

 This is the story of the first shared library to make it into the low level code that lies beneath SciPy's surface.
-It offers a glimpse at some of the complexity we try to hide from users, while previewing some exciting developments in `scipy.special`.
+It offers a glimpse at some of the complexity we try to hide from users, while briefly previewing some exciting developments in `scipy.special`.

 Python has become wildly popular as a scripting language for scientific and other data intensive applications.
 It owes much of its success to an exemplary execution of the "compiled core, interpreted shell" principle.
 One can orchestrate